• Getting started

 This setting is applicable only for individual leg target and stoploss price/level calculation only, and NOT applicable for any MTM Target or Stoploss.
 MTM (Combined Premium) Target or Stoploss will be calculated from average entry price only.

-This setting has 2 options:
+I. This functionality has 3 setting options:

-1. Average entry Price: This is the default option.
+1. Average Entry Price: This is the default option.
 With this option the Individual Leg Target price and Individual Leg Stoploss price will be calculated from the average entry price of the leg.

-1. With Average Entry Price (default setting):
+1. Wait & Trade with Average Entry Price (default setting):

 In this Wait & Trade example, SL/TGT Calculation base setting is set to Average Entry Price.
 Hence the individual leg Target (with setting 5%) and Stoploss (with setting 5%) is calculated from the Average Entry Price for the BUY positions.